 The next year, Shea designed a new set of cards and doubled her goal.

-Last year, Shea’s greeting cards served as her bat mitzvah project, so she aimed for a much higher amount.
-After raising $1,650, Heifer tripled the donation through a matching program.
+Two years ago, Shea’s greeting cards served as her bat mitzvah project, so she aimed for a much higher amount, $1,100.
+Last year, she raised $1,650, and Heifer tripled the donation through a matching program.
 Making that donation was Shea’s proudest moment because it was specifically used to educate girls like her in Heifer projects around the world who would not be able to attend school otherwise.